fcboucher/BBMV/README.md

 Functions were written by [Florian Boucher](https://sites.google.com/site/floriaboucher/) based on equations from [Vincent Démery](https://www.pct.espci.fr/~vdemery/).

-The [R folder](https://github.com/fcboucher/BBMV/tree/master/R) contains functions to simulate traits evolving under BBM+V, plot adaptive landscapes, and fit the model to empirical data using either maximum-likelihood or MCMC estimation.
+The [R folder](https://github.com/fcboucher/BBMV/tree/master/R) contains functions to simulate traits evolving under BBM+V, plot macroevolutionary landscapes, and fit the model to empirical data using either maximum-likelihood or MCMC estimation.
 The [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) shows basic examples of use of the functions to simulate and infer under BBM+V. In case you need it there is also a full [R script of the tutorial](https://github.com/fcboucher/BBMV/blob/master/Example_ML_MCMC.R).

 Help files for each function  in the package can be found in the [manual](https://github.com/fcboucher/BBMV/blob/master/BBMV-manual.pdf).
 In addition, function names should be rather self-explanatory and R scripts are heavily commented: they should give you all the information needed on parameters, outputs, etc.